mohamedelziat50/Hotel-Bookings-AI-MIU/README.md

 ## Testing the Model

-To test the deployed Flask model, you can use specific rows from the `hotel_bookings.csv` dataset:
+To test the deployed Flask model, you can use specific rows from the [dataset](https://github.com/mohamedelziat50/Hotel-Bookings-AI-MIU/blob/main/hotel_bookings.csv):

 - **Row 4** (target: not cancelled): Use this row to test a booking that should predict as "not cancelled"
 - **Row 10** (target: cancelled): Use this row to test a booking that should predict as "cancelled"